hwangbro/RedTournament/restream_guide.md

 - The runners should all be "Ready" in racetime.gg, with whatever palette is decided.
 - The runners should be in their own voice call, all server deafened/muted in case emergency communication is needed

 ### Starting the race
 - To start the race, you can cue the commentators in and transition to one of the OBS scenes `3 Racers` or `2 Racers` depending on the number of runners.
 - You shouldn't have to worry about the music; it shouldn't be playing on any of the tournament runner scenes.
-- Quit the racetime.gg race so the timer will automatically start counting from -15
+- Try to sync starting the NodeCG timer with the setup scene preview -> LiveSplit timer counting from -15 to 0.

 ## Race In Progress
 - Adjust audio levels if the people are complaining in stream.